 Frequently Asked Questions

-No. The eligible neighborhoods were selected by the WUMC Executive Committee and cannot be modified except by board decision.
-All homes purchased through the Live Near Your Work program must be in the eligible neighborhoods outlined and fall within the program area boundaries for those neighborhoods.
-For streets that form neighborhood boundaries, homes on both sides of these border streets are eligible.
+No. The eligible areas located St. Louis City and St. Louis County were selected by the WUMC Executive Committee and cannot be modified except by board decision.
+All homes purchased through the Live Near Your Work program must be in the eligible areas outlined and fall within the program area boundaries for those areas.
+For streets that form boundaries, homes on both sides of these border streets are eligible.

 No. Employees must go through an approved lender for their mortgage loan.
 There are no exceptions.
 Approved lenders are reviewed annually.